frederic-perez/AmE-dictionary/data/idioms.md

 __twists and turns__ :two: Surprising changes. _It’s hard to follow all the twists and turns of the plot._
 __two a penny__ Very common, ordinary, or widespread. _At first, they were quite novel and interesting, but now these little organic cafés have become two a penny._
 __two peas in a pod__ Two people who are very similar, typically in interests, dispositions, or beliefs.
-__two-way street__ _n_ :four: An arrangement or a situation involving reciprocal obligation or mutual action.
+__two-way street__ _n_ :five: An arrangement or a situation involving reciprocal obligation or mutual action.
 A situation in which both sides must put forth an equal amount of effort to achieve a desired result. _Respect is a two-way street—you have to give it if you expect to receive it._
 __twofer__
 __U-turn__
 __uh-huh__ :two::hammer: